 For example, removing any kind of jewelry, watches and conductive materials on your clothing in such an environment is absolutely obligatory to decrease the risk of injuries and more serious incidents cause by electrical currents.

-As long as the boots are ASTM tested and EH rated, you shouldn’t be worried about an increased risk for electrocution if the safety toe caps are made of metal.
+As long as they are ASTM tested and EH rated, you shouldn’t be worried about an increased risk for electrocution if the safety toe caps are made of metal.

 OSHA too agrees that wearing boots with metal toe cap protection is not considered hazardous for electricians, but only as long as the conductive material is not in direct contact with the foot, or exposed outside of the shoe.